wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 So what did we do there?

-We made a function called `popuateVideo()`, where we grabbed the feed off the user's webcam, and then we set the object to be the stream, and then played it.
+We made a function called `populateVideo()`, where we grabbed the feed off the user's webcam, and then we set the object to be the stream, and then played it.

 Another thing we need to do is size the canvases to be the same size as the video.